 You apply for WIC at local clinics.
 To find a clinic, call 800-322-2588.
 Each person on WIC gets $50 per month.
 WIC helps you buy certain foods if you are pregnant and for you and your children up to age 5.

-You apply for AEM, medical care for pregnant women, new mothers, Pandemic EBT, and children under 21, along with DCAP by calling 877-501-2233.
+You apply for AEM, DCAP, and medical care for pregnant women, new mothers, and health care for children under 21 by calling 877-501-2233.

-Does receiving this general assistance count against the Public Charge test?
+Does receiving assistance for the internet service count against the Public Charge test?

 No. Receiving this assistance will not count against the Public Charge test.

 Where can I get legal help?

 - If you do not live in King County: You can contact CLEAR, Washington’s toll-free advice and referral service for low-income people seeking free legal assistance with civil legal problems by calling 888-201-1014.